 When Is Your Sourdough Starter Ready To Bake With?

-If you’re really impatient, you could try one of these discard recipes.
+If you're really impatient, you could try this easy sourdough discard bread.

-- Doubling consistently within 4-6 hours of feeding (this is the most important sign your starter is ready);
+- Doubling (at its peak) consistently within 4-6 hours of feeding (this is the most important sign your starter is ready);

 - Smells yeasty and quite lovely - if it smells like acetone, parmesan cheese, stinky socks or anything unpleasant, keep feeding it!